rgrz/dat2csv/README.md

 A(),
 Ends with comma <,>

-2) iso8859.dat is a generated .dat containing ps codes corresponding to utf8 special values.
+- The file /assets/iso8859.dat is a generated .dat containing ps codes corresponding to utf8 special values.